corpsecouch/corpsecouch.github.io/src/articles/archive/the-mixed-reality-prototyping-tool-designers-need/index.md

 ---
 title: 'The Mixed Reality Prototyping Tool Designers Need'
 date: '2017-04-12T12:00'
+description: 'To push MR from the labs and into the streets designers need the right tools.'
 layout: 'article'
 preview:
     text: 'To push MR from the labs and into the streets designers need the right tools.'